-Generally averted in The Amazing Spider-Man where Captain Stacey and the NYPD are competent when dealing with the Lizard and Spider-Man.
-After finding out that Dr Conners is a danger to the city, Peter's first reaction is to tell Captain Stacey about it.
-First thing Captain Stacey does is mock him and have a cop escort Peter out.
-The second thing is get another cop to investigate Dr Conners to see if Peter's concerns are justified.
+Generally averted in The Amazing Spider-Man.
+Captain Stacy and the NYPD are actually depicted as competent at their jobs.
+In fact, Spider-Man's first encounter with cops sees him inadvertently ruining a months-long NYPD sting that was going to bust up an organized car theft ring.
+After finding out that Dr. Connors is a danger to the city, Peter's first reaction is to tell Captain Stacy about it.
+First thing Captain Stacy does is mock him and have a cop escort Peter out.
+The second thing is ask another cop to pull up information on Dr. Connors to see if Peter's concerns are justified.

 Played for Laughs in The Big Lebowski.
 When asked about leads regarding the Dude's stolen car, the policeman replies ironically: "Leads, yeah, sure.
 I'll just check with the boys down at the crime lab, they've got four more detectives working on the case.
 They got us working in shifts!"
 This is actually Truth in Television as the car itself has almost no value and therefore they really wouldn't care all that much.
 Auto theft isn't generally a huge priority anyway.

-The Blob, starring Steve McQueen, is perhaps the archetypal example.
+The Blob (1958), starring Steve McQueen, is perhaps the archetypal example.
 Which is odd because it actually plays against itself throughout with one cop willing to trust the teenagers and another (the former's subordinate) being extremely distrustful of them.

 Subverted in Blue Velvet, where Jeffrey actually does consult a police detective and knows that he should just leave things to the police but keeps investigating on his own anyway.
 Admittedly, Dorothy Vallens repeatedly tells Jeffrey "no police" when he tries to help her, but it turns out she has good reason to be afraid- Det.
 Williams' partner is in league with Frank Booth.